There are butterflies everywhere.

 Additional images: Bigstock

-Geraldine Massey won her first writing prize when she was eight for a story about travelling with Howard Carter on his expedition to discover Tutankhamun’s tomb, an early indicator of her lifelong enthusiasm for writing and travel.
+Geraldine Massey won her first writing prize when she was eight for a story about travelling with Howard Carter on his expedition to discover Tutankhamun’s tomb.
+It was an early indicator of her lifelong enthusiasm for writing and travel.
 An experienced corporate communicator and editor, Geraldine once wrote text for Centrelink payment brochures and is now a writer and editor for WeekendNotes.
-She’s also a trivia buff whose diverse range of interests helped her win $32,000 on Who Wants to be a Millionaire.
-In recent years she’s become a ‘wedding traveller’, using family weddings in New Zealand, Argentina and the USA as jumping-off points for further exploration.
+In recent years she has become a ‘wedding traveller’ — using family weddings in New Zealand, Argentina and the USA as jumping-off points for further exploration.